csound-flossmanual/csound-floss/book/12-g-csound-and-html.md

 HTML5 storage.

-But the fact is, there is no single program except for a Web browser that manages to be quite functional in all of these categories in a way that beginning to intermediate programmers can use, and for which the only required runtime is the Web browser itself.
+But the fact is, there is no single program except for a Web browser that manages to be quite as functional in all of these categories in a way that beginning to intermediate programmers can use, and for which the only required runtime is the Web browser itself.